PaimaStudios/PRC/PRCS/prc-4.md

 ### The idea:

+1. User initiates the sell order on the game chain - they lock the appropriate amount of the asset and the game chain assigns it the address-specific incremental `orderId`.
-1. Smart contract on base chain is created to facilitate trading game asset.
+2. Smart contract on base chain facilitates trading game asset.
 This contract allows the following:
-    * Function to create a sell order.
+    * Function to create a sell order of specified amount of asset and price per one unit of said asset.
 A sell order persists and has the following properties:
-      * `assetAmount` - amount of the game asset the seller is selling,
+      * `uint256 assetAmount` - amount of the game asset the seller is selling,
-      * `price` - the price in native gas tokens of the base chain the seller is requesting,
+      * `uint256 pricePerAsset` - the price in native gas tokens of the base chain the seller is requesting,
-      * `seller` - the address of the seller,
-      * `active` - signals whether or not the sell order is active (meaning it has been cancelled or filled)
+      * `bool cancelled` - signals whether or not the sell order has been cancelled.
-    * Function to cancel a sell order.
+    * Function to cancel a sell order of specified `orderId`.
     * Function to fill a sell order (in other words - buy).
 There is no "buy order" that persists, and rather the buy function directly transfers the value specified by price defined in the orders to the sellers.
-Buying marks all the sell orders it fulfills as inactive by changing the value of `active` flag to `false`.
+There are 2 variations of fill function:
+      * `fillOrdersExactEth` - consecutively fills the array of specified orders until all provided ETH is spent and a specified minimum amount of asset has been achieved.
+Example: You want to buy as much asset for 1 ETH.
+      * `fillOrdersExactAsset` - consecutively fills the array of specified orders until specified exact amount of asset has been achieved, and returns the excess ETH back to the sender.
+Example: You want to buy 1000 units of asset as cheaply as possible.
-2. The game chain monitors this contract using Paima Primitives and exposes an API to query its state.
+3. The game chain monitors this contract using Paima Primitives and exposes an API to query its state.

 The contract on the base chain has no way of knowing if somebody who makes a sell order really has that amount of game assets in their account.
 Rather,

-1. When somebody creates a sell order: The game chain sees it and checks if the user has enough of the asset in their account.
+1. When somebody creates a sell order on the game chain and on the base chain, they will have the same address-specific ID that symbolically links them together.
-    * If yes, the amount is locked so they cannot spend it in-game (unless they cancel the order).
-    * If not, the order is marked as invalid (to differentiate it from the case where it doesn't know the order exists yet).
-2. When somebody wants to buy, they specify the orders they wish to purchase by ID.
+2. When somebody wants to buy, they specify the orders they wish to purchase by combination of seller address and address-specific ID.
     * The responsibility of querying the API of game chain to check the validity of the sell order is left up to the front-end providers, as well as the presentation of the possible sell orders.
-3. The user then makes a smart contract call that fulfills all the orders and sends the right amount to the corresponding accounts in a single transaction (atomic).
+3. The user then makes a smart contract call that fulfills the orders and sends the right amount to the corresponding accounts in a single transaction (atomic).
 4. The game chain monitors the successfully fulfilled orders on the base chain and transfers the assets between accounts.

+#### Cancelling an asset lock on game chain:

+To maintain base chain as the source of truth for transacting, it is important for the game chain to allow the user to unlock their game asset (cancel the sell order lock) ONLY IF a corresponding sell order on base chain side exists AND it has been cancelled.
+That means if a user initiates a sell order on game chain and changes their mind, they must proceed to the base chain to create and cancel a sell order with the corresponding ID.

-**Note:**
+### **Note:**
 All actions (sell, buy, cancel) are done on the base chain (and not on the game chain).
 This allows the base chain to be the source of truth for the state of which orders are valid which avoids double-spends.
 That is to say, if you try and perform a buy order, you are guaranteed by the base chain itself that the order hasn't been fulfilled by anybody else yet.

 ## Reference Implementation